-- Supplemental Earned Income in Retirement not only reduces the need for an income guarantee but also extends the value of accumulated retirement assets.
+- Supplemental earned income in retirement not only reduces the need for an income guarantee but also extends the value of accumulated retirement assets.
 The ability to work during retirement of course depends on the overall health of individual retirees, the opportunity to continue to apply job skills as they get older, and the job market's demand for their skills.
-In some cases, health insurance may be provided, which can reduce some retirement expenses. - Managed Portfolios generate income through the structured draw down of accumulated assets as needed to supplement other sources of income.
+In some cases, health insurance may be provided, which can reduce some retirement expenses. - Managed portfolios generate income through the structured drawdown of accumulated assets as needed to supplement other sources of income.
 There are various investment approaches, strategies, and methodologies employed, as noted below.
-While these strategies provide income at specified times, they might fail to provide the desired level of income or fail to provide it over an unpredictably long lifetime due to poor investment results or reinvestment requirements. - O Structured Withdrawal Program involves an "x percent withdrawal program" in which a retiree initially withdraws x percent of savings per year and then increases the dollar amount annually at the rate of inflation.
+While these strategies provide income at specified times, they might fail to provide the desired level of income or fail to provide it over an unpredictably long lifetime due to poor investment results or reinvestment requirements.

+- Structured withdrawal programs involve an "x percent withdrawal program" in which a retiree initially withdraws x percent of savings per year and then increases the dollar amount annually at the rate of inflation.
 These programs are often referred to as 4 percent withdrawal programs, but the x percent rate differs by situation, such as age, anticipated market returns, and investment volatility.
-Poor investment returns or high longevity can cause the invested assets to be depleted during the retiree's lifetime. - o Time-Segmented Distribution Strategies divide retirement assets into segments that are "tagged" to provide income over a specific period of time in retirement.
+Poor investment returns or high longevity can cause the invested assets to be depleted during the retiree's lifetime. - Time-segmented distribution strategies divide retirement assets into segments that are "tagged" to provide income over a specific period of time in retirement.
 The investments will range from lower-risk assets for short-term needs and higher-risk assets for long-term needs.
-The adequacy of income can depend upon

-- the level of investment yield.
-Although a program can be designed to cover a long period, it cannot be guaranteed to last a lifetime. - Laddering of Bonds involves building a portfolio of bonds that mature on different dates, providing income through interest payments and the return of principal upon maturity.
-This helps the retiree manage both cash flow and interest-rate risk, although it cannot be guaranteed to last a lifetime. - O Structured Distribution Target Date Funds provide an investment glide path for retirees through a mix of investments adjusted according to the fund's investment policy in an attempt to reduce investment risk as an individual ages.
+The adequacy of income can depend upon the level of investment yield.
+Although a program can be designed to cover a long period, it cannot be guaranteed to last a lifetime. - Laddering of bonds involves building a portfolio of bonds that mature on different dates, providing income through interest payments and the return of principal upon maturity.
+This helps the retiree manage both cash flow and interest-rate risk, although it cannot be guaranteed to last a lifetime. - Structured distribution target date funds provide an investment glide path for retirees through a mix of investments adjusted according to the fund's investment policy in an attempt to reduce investment risk as an individual ages.
 An additional dimension in some funds is to plan annual distributions that meet the income needs of retirees.
-The goal of the funds is to provide income during retirement while automatically adjusting investment allocations to reflect the retiree's shorter duration for investments and declining tolerance for risk. - Period Certain Annuities provide income for a specified period of time and thus do not protect against lifetime income risk.
+The goal of the funds is to provide income during retirement while automatically adjusting investment allocations to reflect the retiree's shorter duration for investments and declining tolerance for risk. - Period certain annuities provide income for a specified period of time and thus do not protect against lifetime-income risk.